NilFoundation/proof-market-toolchain/gitbook-docs/examples/mina-example/part-3-proof-request.md

   which we'll use for Ledger state proof;
 * `_key` **79169223** is the key for Mina account state proof.

-That's the two proofs we want to be validated in EVM.
+That's the two proofs we want to be validated in-EVM.
 For that, we're going to use the [`request_tools.py` script](../../toolchain/cli-reference/request.md) from Proof Market toolchain: